 School and Counselor Info

-The 2018 HOBY Texas Gulf Coast Seminar will be held June 7-9, 2019 at University of Houston.
+The 2020 HOBY Texas Gulf Coast Seminar will be held June 20-21, 2020, VIRTUALLY!
 We are looking forward to an OUTSTANDING seminar with students from throughout the upper Texas Gulf Coast region.
 We expect over 215 ambassadors from throughout the region to represent their schools during the weekend.

 1. How do I register a student?